onera/cwipi/training/Fortran/02_Exercise_1/exercise_1.md

 # Exercise 1 : a basic coupling

 After having seen the core concepts to set up a coupling with CWIPI, we will discover the associated function calls in this very first basic coupling.
+To help you with this, you are encouraged to look at the [documentation](https://numerics.gitlab-pages.onera.net/coupling/cwipi/dev/new_cwipi/new_cwipi.html#fortran-api-documentation).

 +++